Eugene Pedestrian Accident Lawyers

 Where Do Pedestrian Accidents Occur?

 Pedestrian accidents happen virtually anywhere that you have a roadway, a vehicle, and a pedestrian.
-This may be at an intersection, between intersections, in a parking lot or garage, or virtually anyplace else that you can think of.
+This may be at an intersection, between intersections, in a parking lot or garage, or virtually anyplace else of which you can think.
+If vehicles are present, pedestrian accidents are possible.

 Pedestrians are also injured when drivers back out of parking spaces and driveways without checking behind them, and when cars leave the roadway accidentally and drive onto the shoulder or median, or even onto the sidewalk.